SymfonyCasts/vue/sfcasts/ep1/ajax-services.md

-# AJAX Services
+# Ajax Services

-Head over to `sidebar.vue` where we make the categories AJAX call.
+Head over to `sidebar.vue` where we make the categories Ajax call.
 In Symfony, we often isolate complex logic - or logic that we need to reuse - into services.
 One of the *most* common places that we do that is for database queries: we almost *always* have a *repository* class that holds all the database queries for a specific table.

 It's optional, but I'd like to do the same with my frontend code!
-I'd like to isolate all of my AJAX requests for a specific *resource* - like categories or products - into its own, reusable JavaScript module.
-Then, instead of having AJAX calls inside my components, all that logic will be centralized.
+I'd like to isolate all of my Ajax requests for a specific *resource* - like categories or products - into its own, reusable JavaScript module.
+Then, instead of having Ajax calls inside my components, all that logic will be centralized.

 ## Adding a Service!

 In Symfony, "Services" is *kind of* a generic word for any class that does work.
 But in this context, I'm using "services" to mean something slightly different.
-These "services" are *API* services... or, really, any code that loads data - whether that's via an AJAX call, local storage or reading global variables that we set in Twig.
+These "services" are *API* services... or, really, any code that loads data - whether that's via an Ajax call, local storage or reading global variables that we set in Twig.

 Inside of `js/services/`, create a new file called `categories-service.js`.